Giving a Farewell Speech at Work (With Examples and Tips)

-5. Add humor, when appropriate
+5. Add humor when appropriate

 6. Edit your speech

-Read your speech aloud to help you identify areas for improvement, such as where your ideas could flow better or your word choice could sound more natural.
+Read your speech aloud to help you better identify areas for improvement, such as where your ideas could flow better or where your word choice could sound more natural.
 Consider also looking for sections and passages to streamline so the speech is concise and brief to increase engagement.
 The most effective speeches last between three to five minutes.
 Keep editing your speech until it is within this time frame.

 7. Ask for a trusted colleague’s opinion

-How to begin and end a farewell speech at work
+How to begin and end a farewell speech

-At the end of your speech: End your speech on a positive note by wishing everyone well and reinforcing a positive attitude about the company and its accomplishments and continued success.
+At the end of your speech: End your farewell speech on a positive note by wishing everyone well and reinforcing a positive attitude about the company and its accomplishments and continued success.
 The tone of your speech should be consistent throughout, so if you began on a casual note, continue that here through the ending.